isambard-sc/brics_jupyterhub_envs/README.md

   * This can be used to provide [kernelspecs][kernelspecs-jupyter-client-docs] to all notebook users
 * `hubConnectUrl`: URL for user Jupyter servers to connect to the Hub API
   * User servers (e.g. running on compute nodes) must be able to communicate over HTTP to this URL
-  * The host and port component of the URL should resolve to the IP and port on which port 8081 inside the JupyterHub container is published (see [Bring up a dev environment](#bring-up-a-dev-environment))
+  * The host and port component of the URL should resolve to the IP and port on which port 8081 inside the JupyterHub container is published (see [Bring up an environment](#bring-up-an-environment))

 This environment is intended to be used for testing non-authentication components and interaction with an external Slurm instance.

 The `dev_dummyauth_extslurm` environment requires additional configuration data (in addition to the deploy `ConfigMap`) to be provided for the SSH connection to the external Slurm instance.
-In [`dev_dummyauth`](#dev_dummyauth) the SSH client and host keys need for communication between the JupyterHub container and Slurm container are generated when the environment is brought up and then injected into the JupyterHub and Slurm containers in the correct locations.
+In [`dev_dummyauth`](#dev_dummyauth) the SSH client and host keys needed for communication between the JupyterHub container and Slurm container are generated when the environment is brought up and then injected into the JupyterHub and Slurm containers in the correct locations.
-Since `dev_dummyauth_extslurm` connects to an external SSH server, the client and host key should be pre-generated and added to the deploy directory created when [bringing up the dev environment](#bring-up-a-dev-environment).
+Since `dev_dummyauth_extslurm` connects to an external SSH server, the client and host key should be pre-generated and added to the deploy directory created when [bringing up the dev environment](#bring-up-an-environment).
 The following configuration information is required:

 ###### Client SSH key pair